kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 ## 🎱 Proxy
 Real world example
 > Have you ever used an access card to go through a door?
 There are multiple options to open that door i.e. it can be opened either using access card or by pressing a button that bypasses the security.
-The door's main functionality is to open but there is a proxy added on top of it to add some functionality.
+The door's main functionality is to open, but there is a proxy added on top of it to add some functionality.
 Let me better explain it using the code example below.

 In plain words
 > Using the proxy pattern, a class represents the functionality of another class.